Mullins, Todd take sash at Cecil Farm Bureau pageant

 It was an emotional moment for both girls when it was revealed they would receive the coveted sash.
 Mullins, 17, let out a gasp when her name was announced, and clapped her hands to her face.
 Todd, 12, was visibly emotional and declined comments after she was crowned.

-“This means everything to me,” Todd said later, after she was swarmed by her family and well-wishers.
+“This means everything to me,” Todd, from Nottingham, Pa., said later, after she was swarmed by her family and well-wishers.
 “I didn’t know what to say afterward.
 My heart was just overwhelmed with joy.”

 Both girls were selected among the competition after a roundtable question-and-answer session with three judges and a speech before a crowd at the Cecil County Fair.

 Mullins will succeed Lexy Droz, of Oxford, Pa., who was declared Miss Cecil County Farm Bureau in 2018.
-Droz went on to compete Miss Maryland Agriculture at the Maryland State Fair, and was named fourth runner-up.
+Droz went on to compete for the Miss Maryland Agriculture title at the Maryland State Fair, and was named fourth runner-up.

 Passing the crown was bittersweet, but Droz said it was a once-in-a-lifetime opportunity she was glad she seized.
 In her words to the crowd, she told others who were too afraid to compete in the pageant to do so despite that fear.